System-aan-den-Rijn/terraform-oci-nat-instance/README.md

 # Terraform Module for Nat Instance in OCI

-This little module can be used to deploy a Compute Instance that can be used as a Nat Gateway in the Oracle Cloud, for example, when you're using the Always Free Resources which do not include the standard Nat Gateway.
+This little module can be used to deploy a Compute Instance that can be used as a Nat Gateway, for example, when you're using the Always Free Resources which do not include the standard Nat Gateway.
+And as an output it gives you a Network Entity ID that you can use in a standard route table.

 ## Notes